-Known Issues Affecting VPP App Installation & Updates for Apple devices with 2025.1 and above
+Known Issues Impacting VPP App Installation and Updates on Apple Devices (Version 2025.1 and Later)

 Summary

-SOTI is aware of issues with automatic installation and updates of mandatory VPP apps on ADE and supervised devices impacting macOS and iOS devices in MobiControl 2025.1+.
+SOTI is aware of issues affecting the automatic installation and updating of mandatory VPP applications on ADE-enrolled and supervised devices.
+These issues impact both macOS and iOS devices running SOTI MobiControl version 2025.1 and later.

 Related SOTI ONE Platform Products